 About The Author

-Reda Taleb is a native Detroiter, and the proud daughter of Lebanese Muslim immigrants.
-She is a strategic, transformative leader, with a demonstrated history of over 15 years of nonprofit experience that spans civic, legal, entrepreneurial, and social justice movements across the United States.
-Reda is a certified trauma informed healing facilitator, decarceration advocate, spoken word poet, author, and grassroots servant community leader.
+Reda A. Taleb is an award-winning, nationally recognized decarceration advocate.
+She is a native Detroiter, and the proud daughter of Lebanese Muslim immigrants.
+Reda's transformative leadership is deeply rooted in 20 years of nonprofit experience that spans civic, legal, entrepreneurial, and social justice movements across the United States.
+She is a certified trauma informed healing facilitator, sought after speaker, spoken word poet, author, and grassroots servant community leader.

 All children need books where they can see themselves represented in the characters who share their lived experiences - intersecting identities, dreams, ideas, culture, faith, pain, trauma, challenges, grief, love, hope, family, belonging, and the journeys associated with all of these experiences.
 Like many others from the MENASA Community (Middle East North Africa South Asia), Reda yearned to see herself and her community's lived experiences authentically and accurately represented in the books/curriculum used throughout her schooling.
 The erasure of her community, by the federal government and others, sparked her writing career, and passion for reclaiming that narrative through storytelling that is aimed at amplifying her community's voices, while also preserving those stories for generations to come.